Algal Bloom Monitoring in Alberta Lakes

 Our Approach

 Together, the water samples and satellite data track algal blooms appearing on the lakes.
-By combining this data, researchers can develop models of current and historical blooms, and eventually predict future blooms, too!
+By combining these data, researchers can develop models of current and historical blooms, and eventually predict future blooms, too!

-Moving forward, the models will be used to develop an online app, freely available to anyone, to visualize and track blooms on these six lakes in "near real time," and to look at historical blooms.
-Researchers anticipate releasing the first version of the algal bloom app in 2025, and hope to expand the project to include more lakes in Alberta in the future.
+Moving forward, the bloom models are being used to develop an online app, freely available to anyone, to visualize and track blooms on these six lakes in "near real time," and to look at historical blooms.
+Researchers anticipate releasing the first version of the algal bloom app in late 2025, and hope to expand the work to include more lakes in Alberta in the future.

 Stay tuned for future project updates and announcements!

-Chlorophyll, the pigment in algal blooms, is visible from space.
+Chlorophyll, a pigment in algal blooms, is visible from space.

-This web tool is from a previously completed project at Pigeon Lake, Alberta that helps users visualize and download Sentinel-2 and Sentinel-3 derived chlorophyll A predictions.
-It is a joint project between: the Alberta Biodiversity Monitoring Institute, the University of Alberta, the Alberta Lake Management Society, Alberta Environment and Parks, the Pigeon Lake Watershed Association, and Alberta Health.
+This screen shot shows a web tool built during a previous project at Pigeon Lake, Alberta that helps users visualize and download Sentinel-2 derived chlorophyll -a predictions from various dates.
+This was a joint project between: the Alberta Biodiversity Monitoring Institute, the University of Alberta, the Alberta Lake Management Society, Alberta Environment and Parks, the Pigeon Lake Watershed Association, and Alberta Health.

 What We Found